Transport in Algeria: Metro

-Several expansion projects are underway to ensure a larger coverage of the capital city, with the network being projected to reach a length of 60 km and serve 58 stations in the future.
+Several expansion projects are underway to ensure more extensive coverage of the capital city, with the network projected to reach a length of 60 km and serve 58 stations in the future.

 Tramways

-Algeria possesses one of the highest numbers of tram systems among developing countries, and by far the highest number in Africa, with 7 operating systems across different major cities.
-Currently the cities of Algiers, Oran, Constantine, Setif, Sidi bel Abbes, Mostaganem and Ouargla have a tram line in operation.
+Algeria possesses one of the highest number of tram systems among developing countries, and by far the highest number in Africa, with 7 operating systems across different major cities.
+Currently the cities of Algiers, Oran, Constantine, Sétif, Sidi bel Abbes, Mostaganem and Ouargla have a tram line in operation.
 The government, wanting to diversify the country's future in rail transport, has assigned the Entreprise Métro d'Alger to the projects.